luxinflore/luxinflore.github.io/segments.md

 # 🧩 User Segments

 **TL;DR Outcome:**
 Score each segment by Reach × Impact × Urgency and focus on the highest total.

-**Deets:**

 ## Definition
 <div class="definition-card">